adi/delayedcommand/README.md

 ## Usage

-The example below uses delayedcommand.run to close and annoying notification after 100ms making it mostly invisible ;-)
+The example below uses delayedcommand.run to close an annoying notification after 100ms making it mostly invisible ;-)

 ```json
     "macros": {